Achintharya/CRIPTR/README.md

-CRIPTR is a text encrypt-decrypt program with a tkinter interface.
-It employs a username-password authentication to access decryption
+CRIPTR is a personalized text encryption and decryption program with a tkinter interface that can encrypt data into characters of your choosing.
+It employs a username-password authentication to access decryption.
+It also saves the encrypted data temporarily in a file until new data is encrypted.